Small Grant Applications: 2024/25 applications now open.

 FBMY will reimburse travel expenses to competitors for the day of the competition, to a maximum of £15 per person.
 Claims for such expenses should be accompanied by some form of receipt.

 The Prize is awarded on the basis of a competitive session of performances, which will take place as a single afternoon’s public recital.
-In 2024 the competition will take place in Leeds University School of Music on Sunday 24 March.
+In 2025 the competition will take place in York University on Sunday 23 March.

-(In subsequent years the event’s venue will be rotated between four institutions, the others being Leeds Conservatoire, the University of Huddersfield (Department of Music), and the University of York.
+(In subsequent years the event’s venue will be rotated between four institutions, the others being Leeds Conservatoire, the University of Huddersfield (Department of Music), and the University of Leeds.

-The judges for the Prize in 2024, appointed by the FBMY Committee, will be Professor Peter Holman, and violist Susanna Pell.
+The judges for the Prize in 2025, appointed by the FBMY Committee, will be Professor Peter Holman, and baroque violinist Asuka Sumi.
 The judging panel will be chaired by a representative of Friends of Baroque Music in Yorkshire.

 Competition pieces should be items of Baroque instrumental or vocal music, lasting a maximum of fifteen minutes in total.
 The term ‘Baroque’ is defined as music composed between 1600 and 1750: disagreements about whether a piece is acceptable in terms of its date will be resolved in advance by the competition’s judges.

 Performances will be judged on ‘historically informed’ criteria, as well as on general musicianship.
-Competitors should note, however, that they are NOT required to use Baroque instruments, NOR a pitch of 415 instead of 440.
+Competitors should note, however, that they are NOT required to use Baroque instruments, NOR a pitch of A=415 instead of A= 440.
 The only stipulation in this regard is that any keyboard instrument should be a harpsichord, a chamber organ, or an electronic keyboard adapted in suitable mode, rather than a modern pianoforte.
-Competitors chosen to perform in the final competition will be able to approach the Leeds University School of Music regarding the availability in the performance venue, both before and during the competition date, of a harpsichord or chamber organ.
+Competitors chosen to perform in the final competition will be informed of the keyboard instruments available.

 The restriction of the event to a single afternoon means that only eight 15-minute performances can be entered.
 If there are more than eight applicants, then a short list will be pre-selected by the judges on the basis of video recordings of previous performances.
 Such recordings should be submitted along with the Application Form (for which see below): they should be of Baroque music, but need not involve the items which are chosen for the competition.